Strider-CD/strider/ROADMAP.md

 ## 1.5

 - Refactor models into an API rather than relying on mongo queries everywhere.
+- Easier theming
+- Make strider a class - no more global shared scope

 # Changelog / Past releases